botmasterai/botmaster/writing_a_botmaster_supported_bot_class_readme.md

 const messengerBot = new MessengerBot(messengerSettings);
 ```

-You would then be expected to mount your bot's express mini-app `messengerBot.app` onto your own express `app` by doing something like this:
+In order to get updates from Messenger, you would then be expected to mount your bot's express mini-app `messengerBot.app` onto your own express `app` by doing something like this:

 ```js